County secures funding for farmworker housing on coast

 San Mateo County has secured $5 million in state funding to pay for 28 housing units dedicated for farmworkers on the coast.
 Ten of those units will be available for survivors of the January shootings in Half Moon Bay.

-The money comes in the form of a Joe Serna Jr. Farmworker Housing Grant and it will enable the county’s Department of Housing partner with the city of Half Moon Bay for purchase of the housing.
-The remaining 18 units not reserved for survivors will be available to area farmworkers who earn less than 80 percent of the median income for the area, however priority will be given to those living in extreme poverty or forced out of unlivable conditions, according to a county release issued late Thursday.
+The money comes in the form of a Joe Serna Jr. Farmworker Housing Grant, which enables the county’s Department of Housing to partner with the city of Half Moon Bay to purchase manufactured homes.
+The remaining 18 units will be available to area farmworkers who earn less than 80 percent of the median income for the area, however priority will be given to those living in extreme poverty or forced out of unlivable conditions, according to a county release issued on Thursday.

+In a prepared statement, county Supervisor Ray Mueller, who represents the coast, thanked Assemblyman Marc Berman and state Sen. Josh Becker for their commitment to helping secure state money.
+He indicated this was just the beginning of government work to help area farmworkers.

+The county’s grant is part of $16 million in statewide grants from the California Department of Housing and Community Development.
+The state announced five recipients of the Serna grants on Thursday.
+Fresno County’s California Center for Cooperative Development also received $5 million for manufactured homes.

 Welcome to the discussion.